zhangineer/networking_llm_instruction/instructions/tuned.md

 `ack(yes/no)`: whether the fault has been acknowledged or not `cause`: cause of the fault, these are specific text matching the codes. for example `resolution-failed` matches code `F0952` `severity`: severity of the fault, when sorting, "descending" will display the `critical` ones at the top

-## Examples:
-Here are some moquery examples:
-* how to get a list of BDs in tenant common?
-`moquery -c fvBD -x 'query-target-filter=wcard(fvBD.dn,"/tn-common/")'`
-* how to get the BD with the exact name of either "customer" or "cust", regardless of which tenant they belong to?
-`moquery -c fvBD -x 'query-target-filter=or(eq(fvBD.name,"customer"),eq(fvBD.name,"cust"))'`
-* how to get all BDs with unicast routing disabled in Tenant common?
-`moquery -c fvBD -x 'query-target-filter=and(wcard(fvBD.dn,"/tn-common/"),eq(fvBD.unicastRoute,"no"))'`
-* how to get all BDs that has a subnet configured?
-`moquery -c fvBD -x rsp-subtree-class=fvSubnet rsp-subtree=children rsp-subtree-include=required`
-* how to get all BDs that has a subnet configured, and the subnet must also route leak?
-`moquery -c fvBD -x rsp-subtree-class=fvSubnet rsp-subtree=children rsp-subtree-include=required 'rsp-subtree-filter=eq(fvSubnet.scope,"shared")'`
-* how to get a list of static path bindings tagged with VLAN 1?
-`moquery -c fvRsPathAtt -x 'query-target-filter=and(eq(fvRsPathAtt.encap,"vlan-1"),eq(fvRsPathAtt.mode,"regular"))'`
-* how to get a list of static path bindings tagged with VLAN 10?
-`moquery -c fvRsPathAtt -x 'query-target-filter=and(eq(fvRsPathAtt.encap,"vlan-10),eq(fvRsPathAtt.mode,"regular"))'`
-* how to get a list of path bindings tagged with VLAN 50?
-`moquery -c fvRsPathAtt -x 'query-target-filter=and(eq(fvRsPathAtt.encap,"vlan-50),eq(fvRsPathAtt.mode,"regular"))'`
-* how to get a list of static path bindings in VLAN 5?
-`moquery -c fvRsPathAtt -x 'query-target-filter=eq(fvRsPathAtt.encap,"vlan-5")'`
-* how to get a list of static path bindings for leaf 101 and leaf 102, interface 1/24 assuming that this interface is not part of vPC or PC?
-`moquery -c fvRsPathAtt -x 'query-target-filter=wcard(fvRsPathAtt.dn,"paths-101/pathep-\[eth1/4\]")'`
-* how to get all the bridge domains, ordered by modification date, latest first, return only the top 1st result?
-`moquery -c fvBD -x page-size=1 page=0 order-by='fvBD.modTs|desc'`
-* how to get all configuration changes made to tenant "demo" between time 2023/12/21 5 AM and 202/12/30 9 PM?
-`moquery -c aaaModLR -x 'query-target-filter=and(bw(aaaModLR.created,"2023-12-21T05:00","2023-12-30T21:00"),wcard(aaaModLR.affected,"tn-demo/"))'`
-* how to find configurations with specifically `deleted` action by user admin between 2024-02-08 and 2024-02-10?
-`moquery -c aaaModLR -x 'query-target-filter=and(eq(aaaModLR.ind,"deletion"),eq(aaaModLR.user,"admin"),bw(aaaModLR.created,"2024-02-01","2024-02-15"))'`
-* how to find out how many Bridge Domain objects there are?
-`moquery -c fvBD -x rsp-subtree-include=count`
-* how to get a list of BDs associated with vrf demo_vrf?
-`moquery -c fvBD -x rsp-subtree-class=fvRsCtx rsp-subtree=children rsp-subtree-include=required 'rsp-subtree-filter=eq(fvRsCtx.tnFvCtxName,"demo_vrf")'`
-* how to find all the consumers and providers of contract "application_contract"?
-`moquery -c fvAEPg -x rsp-subtree=children rsp-subtree-class=fvRsProv,fvRsCons rsp-subtree-include=required 'rsp-subtree-filter=or(eq(fvRsProv.tnVzBrCPName,"application_contract"),eq(fvRsCons.tnVzBrCPName,"application_contract"))'`